hugopl/tijolo/README.md

 ## Compiling from source

-You need the Crystal 0.35 compiler, GTK3, GTKSourceView4, GIR packages for these GTK libraries and libGit2 installed.
+You need the Crystal 0.35 compiler, GTK3, GTKSourceView4, Vte, GIR packages for these GTK libraries and libGit2 installed.

 ```
 $ make